ofirtzabari/StudentTracker/ReadMe.md

-Instructions for use:
-1. press the "Load Course" button and choose the course file(.csv).
- - CSV columns must be like this:
-	- Name
-	- LastName
-	- ZehutNumber
-	- Year
- - The other columns:
-	{assignment name} - {percentage of the grade} (two columns with the same name are not allowed)

-3. press the "Load" button to load the course data.
-4. look at the student in the list and select one.
-5. now you can see the student details and the grades.
-6. if you want to change the grade, select the assignment and change the grade.
-7. if you want to give factor to all students in some assignment, press the "Factor" button and enter the factor.

-*use csv with the same name of course that already loaded will cause delete the current course data* *only save button will save the data to the courseFile* *factor cant be negative*

-Nugget:
--CsvHelper
--Newtonsoft.Json / GroupDocs.Conversion
+Student Tracker
+Overview

+The Student Tracker is an application designed to manage student data and grades.
+It allows users to load course data from a CSV file, view and edit student details, and apply grade factors to assignments.
+Features

+    Load course data from a CSV file.
+    View and edit student details and grades.
+    Apply grade factors to all students for a specific assignment.

+Instructions for Use
+Loading a Course

+    Press the "Load Course" button and choose the course file (.csv).

+    CSV columns must be formatted as follows:
+        Name
+        LastName
+        ZehutNumber
+        Year
+        The remaining columns should follow the format: {assignment name} - {percentage of the grade}.
+Duplicate column names are not allowed.

+    Press the "Load" button to load the course data.

+Viewing and Editing Student Data

+    Look at the student list and select a student.
+    View the student details and grades.
+    To change a grade, select the assignment and update the grade.

+Applying a Factor

+    Press the "Factor" button.
+    Enter the factor value (note: factors cannot be negative).

+Important Notes

+    Using a CSV file with the same course name as one already loaded will delete the current course data.
+    Only the Save button will save the data to the course file.
+    Factors cannot be negative.

+Dependencies

+    CsvHelper
+    Newtonsoft.Json / GroupDocs.Conversion

+Project Structure

+    .gitattributes
+    .gitignore
+    ClassLibrary
+    ReadMe.md
+    StudentTracker.sln
+    StudentTracker
+        App.xaml
+        App.xaml.cs
+        AssemblyInfo.cs
+        FactorWindow.xaml
+        FactorWindow.xaml.cs
+        MainWindow.xaml
+        MainWindow.xaml.cs
+        StudentTracker.csproj
+    pics

+How to Contribute

+    Fork the repository.
+    Create a new branch (git checkout -b feature-branch).
+    Commit your changes (git commit -am 'Add new feature').
+    Push to the branch (git push origin feature-branch).
+    Create a new Pull Request.